-A business thrives on customers and a business growth depends on overall retention rates.
+A business thrives on customers and a business growth depends on the customer retention rates.
 One way to identify this is by using the customer health score metrics.

 What is Customer Health Score?

-The health score of a customer is to assess who might continue doing business vis-a-vis customers who are ready to stop doing business with you.
+The health score of a customer can assess which customer will continue doing business vis-a-vis customers who are ready to switch to a competitor brand.
 This health score metrics depend on number the following factors:

-• The number of times they have contacted the support team and the outcome of these calls.
+- The number of times they have contacted the support team.
+The outcome of these calls.

-• Their feedback on various platforms (social media, testimonials), responses on a survey.
+- Their feedback on various platforms (Google reviews, third party review sites, social media testimonials), satisfaction metrics on a survey.

 However, one company’s ‘health’ metrics will differ from other companies.
 Your customer success team also plays a vital role in supplying user data points to the scoring metrics.

 Every decision you make will affect both the organisation and its user base.
 The customer success team needs health score data to create data-driven decisions.
-This can also help you make specific adjustments in your organisation.
-This includes how you conduct marketing strategies, personalized services and obtaining feedback from certain consumers.
+Data-driven decisions will dictate how you conduct marketing campaigns, offer personalized services and obtain customer feedback.
 There are three main reasons why a good health scorecard can make your CX better.

 1.Reduced churn: